How did Wurmbrand manage to avoid despair?

 He tells the following story (pp. 185-186):

 It is about a doctor of early Christian times who was unjustly imprisoned by the emperor.
-After some weeks his family was allowed to see him, and at first they wept.
+After some weeks his family was allowed to see him.
+At first, they wept.
 His clothes were rags, his nourishment a slice of bread with a cup of water every day.
 His wife wondered and asked, "How is it that you look so well?
 You have the air of someone who has just come from a wedding!"

 The doctor smilingly replied that he found a remedy for all troubles, and his family asked him what it was.
 The doctor told them, "I have discovered a tea that is good against all suffering and sorrow.
 It contains seven herbs, and I shall number them for you!